PhD (Cardiff) 2007; BSc (hons) Psychology (1st Class), Cardiff; Post Graduate Certificate in Learning and Teaching (Distinction)

 Brain, K., & Lancastle, D. (2007).
 Psychological evaluation of familial ovarian cancer screening (PsyFOCS): A study outline.
 Annual Meeting of the British Society for Human Genetics.
 York, September.

 Lancastle, D., & Boivin, J. (2002).
 Dispositional optimism affects structural but not functional aspects of ovulation.
 Annual meeting of the British Psychological Society: Health Section.
 Sheffield, September.

 Lancastle, D., Boivin, J., & Bhal, K. (2001).
 Effect of oestrogen on mental processes and work performance in women with pharmacologically induced menopause.
 Annual Meeting of the European Society for Human Reproduction and Embryology, Lausanne, Switzerland, June.
 Human Reproduction, 16, s201.

-British Psychological Society, Division of Health Psychology
+Chair of Division of Health Psychology (Wales)

 Health and Science Research Institute, University of South Wales

 PsyFOCS management group, statistical working group, and qualitative working group.